lnlyssg/lnlyssg.github.io/_posts/2018-04-24-hashcat-commands-for-racf-passwords.md

 `./hashcat -m 8500 hashes.txt --show --outfile=cracked.txt`

 ___
-If running on a unix based OS I would recommend pulling out the cracked passwords, removing duplicates and then creating a new dictionary file.
+If running on a unix based OS or using [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) or [cmder](http://cmder.net/) on Windows I would recommend pulling out the cracked passwords, removing duplicates and then creating a new dictionary file.
 This file can then be moved between hashcat/John the Ripper and should help speed up any future cracking attempts

 ```
 cut -d: -f 2- hashcat.pot | sort -u > cracked.dic